 7/16/2014 – “Shining A Light On The Hidden Recesses Of Our Brains: Are We Subject To Implicit Bias and What Can We Do About That?” with Eva Paterson at the 2014 Ninth Circuit Judicial Conference

-6/27/2014 – EJS will be part of a panel at the Society for Psychological Study of Social Issues in Portland.
-The panel will showcase the work that EJS has done for a decade with social scientists and will encourage more collaboration.
+6/27/2014 – EJS was part of a panel at the Society for Psychological Study of Social Issues in Portland.
+The panel showcased the work that EJS has done for a decade with social scientists and encouraged more collaboration.

 3/12/2014 – Presentation on Implicit Bias and Education to the California Association of African American Superintendents and Administrators at the Event commemorating the 60th anniversary of Brown v Board and the 67th anniversary of Mendez v Westminster School District.

 2/24/2014 – Black History Month speech at the Office of Civil Rights (OCR) of the US Department of Education’s San Francisco office.
 The speech included a discussion of implicit bias.
 At a subsequent meeting between advocates for the rights of children and OCR attorneys, interest was expressed in training OCR attorneys to recognize the existence of implicit bias when investigating complaints filed on behalf of children.